website Translator

 Reliability

-Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
+Test reliability refers to how a test is consistent and stable in measuring its intended measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
+The following link provides various factors influencing the results and test reliability.

 Validity

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's physical development.

 Advantages